Swapnil80/rice_classificaiton/README.md

 - View confidence scores for each prediction
 - See the top prediction highlighted

+### Model Validation Images

+For evaluating the model's predictive accuracy, a set of images from the original dataset that were **not** used during the training process have been provided.
+These images can be used to test the model's performance on unseen data and verify its generalization capabilities.

+You can find these validation images here: [docs/validation_images_not_trained/](docs/validation_images_not_trained/)

 ## Deep Learning Details

 ### Model Evolution